mytbk/xdanmaku/README.rst

 To build yourself, you need to install the following dependencies:

 - libxft
+- libxinerama
 - libcurl
 - json-c
 - libuuid

 In Debian::

-  apt install libxft-dev libcurl4-openssl-dev libjson-c-dev uuid-dev
+  apt install libxft-dev libxinerama-dev libcurl4-openssl-dev libjson-c-dev uuid-dev